jajan20/frontend-applications/README.md

 export default Example
 ```
 For my project, I tried using both, but after refactoring my code a couple of times I don't have that many separate components.
+The biggest aha moment is that inside the class component (inside the render method) you can refer to this.
+But with the stateless function there's no this and you can pass props.

 ---